-This season, as was the case for parts of the last campaign, the role has been assumed by Arthur Masuaku.
+For the 2017-18 season the role has been filled by Arthur Masuaku.

-The former Olympiacos man gave us an idea of what to expect early on last season, looking impressive going forward in his first few appearances before a display against West Bromwich Albion helped us better understand why there might have been so little competition for his signature.
+The former Olympiacos man gave fans an idea of what to expect early on in 2016-17, looking impressive going forward in his first few appearances before a display against West Bromwich Albion helped us better understand why there might have been so little competition for his signature.

 Generally speaking, when you give away a free-kick for handball, your priorities are relatively clear.
 In broad terms that might mean ‘stay focused and defend the set piece’, but more specifically you should probably be telling yourself not to handle the ball with your next touch.

 Instead, three successive touches in that match were Masuaku handball, Phillips free-kick, Masuaku handball.
 It’s almost impressive.

 Of course, later in the same game, a misplaced Masuaku pass left Salomón Rondón clean through on goal.
 That’s bad enough, sure, but this was in the first hour of the game.
 And Rondón was still in his own half.

 Entertainment is often undervalued in football, and the left-back certainly provided that.

 While there haven’t been too many high points for West Ham this season, Masuaku has been at the centre of a couple of them.